-Table 8 quantifies the interaction between the state of economic activity and the response of output to a monetary innovation.
-It does so by regressing (log) real output on the (log) monetary shock, distinguishing recessions from expansions in two ways.
-The first row, labeled "Relative to Trend", views a recession as output below trend and an expansion as output above trend.
-The second, labeled "Growth" defines contractions (expansions) as three consecutive periods of negative (positive) output growth, in line with the dating policies of the NBER.
+Table 9 quantifies the interaction between the state of economic activity and the response of output to a monetary innovation.
+It does so by regressing (log) real output on the (log) monetary shock, distinguishing recessions from expansions.
+The specification follows (17) except that for this exercise s_t indicates either expansion or contraction.

-This experiment is built upon the model with shocks to $(disp_Q, \mu_Q)$ jointly, as in section 4.6.
-As presented, this combination of shocks matches the key data patterns.
-So it is of interest to add the monetary variations to them.
-In addition, there are orthogonal shocks to x and we assess the impact of those shocks on aggregate fluctuations.
+This experiment is built upon two models which match the moments best: (i) with shocks to $(disp_Q, \mu_Q)$ jointly, as in section 4.6 and (ii) the case of monetary feedback with $disp_Q$ shocks alone.
+For the first case, there are additional shocks to x and we assess the impact of those shocks.